Is Oslo safe for solo female travelers?

 Uber and registered taxis are very safe in Oslo.
 I have never had any negative experiences over the years, and statistics support that taxis in Oslo are a very safe option.

-You should avoid taking pirate taxis or unregistered taxis, as they are illegal and are not vetted or registered anywhere.
+Like anywhere else, you should also avoid taking pirate taxis or unregistered taxis, as they are illegal and are not vetted or registered anywhere.

 Registered taxi companies in Oslo: